Sdaas/spring-cloud-stream/README.md

     backoffMultiplier : 2.0
 ```
 would allow a maximum of four retries before the total time exceeds the default 5mins of `max.poll.interval.ms` and triggers a consumer
 rebalance.
-To avoid that, the `maxAttempts` should be set to 5000 or less.
+To avoid that, the `maxAttempts` should be set to 5 or less.

-The following configruation is to enable the dead-letter-topic as described the documentation
+The following configuration enables `dlq-topic` as the dead-letter topic, as described the documentation
 for [enableDlq](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream-binder-kafka/3.0.6.RELEASE/reference/html/spring-cloud-stream-binder-kafka.html#kafka-consumer-properties)

 ```yaml